In 2012, Return of the Killer Shrews — a sequel to The Killer Shrews (1959) — sees James Best reprising his role as Captain Thorne Sherman.

 Powers & Abilities

 The 2012 shrews have lost the poison bite of the 1959 shrew.
-However, their bite is much deadlier able to take off a limb with a single attack.
+However, their bite is much deadlier.
+It can take off a limb with a single attack.

 These shrews are controlled like attack dogs.
 Using a whistle, Jerry can command the shrews to attack whomever and wherever he wants.
 He also learned how to control their population growth.